Zeying-Gong/aiaa4220_hw3/README.md

-# AIAA 4220 - Homework 3: Social Navigation with Habitat
+# AIAA 4220 - Homework 3: Social Navigation with Habitat Simulator

-This is homework 3 for AIAA 4220.
-In this homework, we will perform a **social navigation task** on the Habitat platform.
+This is the homework 3 for AIAA 4220.
+We will perform a **social navigation task** on the Habitat platform.

 This assignment challenges students to develop advanced **RGBD-based perception and navigation systems** for autonomous agents operating in **dynamic, human-populated indoor environments**.
-The goal is to create agents that **navigate efficiently** while adhering to **social norms**—avoiding collisions, respecting personal space, and adapting to human motion.
+The goal is to create agents that **navigate efficiently** while adhering to **social norms**—avoiding collisions and respecting personal space.

 ## 📋 Table of Contents